Ocean cruising Easter Island

-Easter Island is one of those truly mystical spots, which encourages travellers to reflect on ancient cultures, and who and what they held dear.
+Easter Island is one of those truly mystical spots, and a cruise to Easter Island encourages travellers to reflect on ancient cultures, and who and what they held dear.
 View remnants of the past at ancient ceremonial sites and villages, as well as rock art depicting strange deities.
 For a dose of natural beauty, peer into volcanic craters and yawning caves and ruminate on the fascinating local legends of the Rapa Nui people.
 Thanks to its remote location, Easter Island is a notoriously expensive destination to reach, with many undertaking a five-hour flight from Santiago in Chile to get there.
 Experiencing its archaeological wonders as part of a cruise means it won’t cost a bomb.
 And at just 163 square kilometres, Easter Island is the perfect size to explore on a day excursion from your ship.
+So, what cruise lines go to Easter Island?
 ROL Cruises, Princess Cruises, Silversea Cruises and MSC Cruises, among others, include Easter Island in their longer World Cruise itineraries.

 Easter Island’s port town on the southwest coast is a ramshackle collection of squat bungalows, guesthouses, restaurants, shops, a church, a football ground and plenty of free-roaming chickens.
 Many locals proudly bear traditional ancestral tattoos in many designs.
 Try to have lunch in one of Hanga Roa’s seafood restaurants overlooking the ocean.
 From here, you might catch a glimpse of local people taking part in the island’s main sport — racing in Polynesian-style open canoes.